EU AI Act The Role of Authorised Representatives

 ARs verify documentation, maintain records, provide information to authorities, and serve as a contact point for compliance issues.
 While specific qualifications are not listed, ARs ideally possess a strong understanding of EU regulations, technical aspects of AI, good communication skills, and knowledge of EU laws.
-They play a vital role in ensuring transparency and trustwortiness in the EU AI ecosystem.
+They play a vital role in ensuring transparency and trustworthiness in the EU AI ecosystem.

 The EU AI Act introduces several pivotal roles within the AI value chain, each tasked with specific compliance duties: